 - V16 was a warm year and I think this worked to the advantage of Cobaw Ridge's vineyard.
 It's typically cooler than Bindi's, which didn't exactly nail the vintage imo.
 I have found some of Cobaw Ridge's wines too green in the past (especially their popular Lagrein), but this was spot on.

-- Picture taken from Wine and Country, which is an awesome shop in Daylesford btw! — a month ago
+- Picture taken from Wine and Country, which is an awesome shop in Daylesford btw! — 4 months ago

 GP in the blind, "Exotic aromatics, racy, juicy, salty.
 Could it be scheu?"
 Great job, GP!

 I'm gonna give it a win for me on producer, even though I totally forgot the name "Muller-Catoir".
 Instead, I described the estate - in the Pfalz, famed for its wildcard varieties, especially rieslaner and scheu, and KP started making rieslaner and scheu because Julia fell in love with the varieties while interning there.